alxsmora1/alxsmora1/README.md

 # 👨‍💻 Alexis Mora ~ @alxsmora1

-## Version: 6 years of Dev Daily
+## Version: 7.0

-👋 Hello there, I'm Alexis a software engineer that works as a Font-End developer.
-I have a blog where I talk about software development, don't forget to visit my portfolio to see my work.
+👋 Hello there, I'm Alexis a software engineer that works as a Font-End developer with 5+ years of experience.
+I write a blog where I talk about software development, don't forget to visit my portfolio to see my work.

 #